CodeMaster7000/Youtube-Video-Statistics/README.md

-# Youtube-Video-Statistics
+# Youtube Video Statistics

-A Python program (using Tkinter) to fetch the title of a YouTube video, its view count and its like count.
+A Python program (using the `Tkinter` module) to fetch the title of a YouTube video, its view count and its like count.